brianstorti/ruby-graph-algorithms/connected_components/README.md

 # Connected Components (undirected graphs)

 Definition: Nodes v and w are connected if there is a path between them.
-A connected componente is a maximal set of connected vertices.
+A connected component is a maximal set of connected vertices.

 Goal: Preprocess graph to answer queries of the from "is v connected to w?" in constant time.